 Mobile Outreach and Support Team (MOST)

-The Mobile Outreach and Support Team (MOST) supports the needs of those who have mental health or addictions challenges, require housing or are street-involved.
-MOST is made up of a driver trained to support those with physical disabilities, a social worker and an outreach worker.
+The Mobile Outreach and Support Team (MOST) supports the needs of those who have mental health or addiction challenges, require housing, or are street-involved.
+MOST is made up of a driver trained to support those with physical disabilities, a social worker, and an outreach worker.
 MOST will travel via an accessible van to Downtown and West-End Windsor locations with supplies such as food and personal care items while offering services.

 MOST is a collaborative initiative between Hôtel-Dieu Grace Healthcare (HDGH), Canadian Mental Health Association – Windsor/Essex County Branch (CMHA WECB), Assisted Living Southwestern Ontario (ALSO), and Family Services Windsor-Essex (FSWE).

 - Delivery of basic supplies such as socks, food, chapstick, bus vouchers, etc.

 - Awareness and access to community services